nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Steps 3a1 to 3a2 are repeated until a valid index is provided.
 Use case resumes at step 4.

 * 3b.
+The provided status is invalid.

+    * 3b1.
+InternEase shows an error message and gives a specific suggestion on the possible statuses.
+    * 3b2.
+User enters a new internship application status.

+      Steps 3b1 to 3a2 are repeated until a valid status is provided.
+Use case resumes at step 4.

+* 3c.
 The command format is invalid.
-    * 3b1.
+    * 3c1.
 InternEase shows an error message and gives a specific suggestion on the correct command format.
-    * 3b2.
+    * 3c2.
 User enters a new command.

-      Steps 3b1 to 3b2 are repeated until a valid command is entered.
+      Steps 3c1 to 3c2 are repeated until a valid command is entered.
 Use case resumes at step 4.

-**Use case: UC09 Help**
+**Use case: UC14 Help**

 **MSS**

 1. User requests for help.
 2. InternEase shows a list of available commands to the user.

-**Use case: UC10 List**
+**Use case: UC15 List**

 **MSS**

 1. User requests to view the list of internship applications.
-2. InternEase shows all the internship applications as a list with their indexes specified.
+2. InternEase shows all the ongoing internship applications as a list with their indexes specified.

     Use case ends.